 Both of these goals, tracking user source and behavior, are imperative for a company to be able to understand which sources lead to higher user conversions and which sources lead to significant drop-off, hence the ability to optimize web campaign performance and ROI.

 Mobile applications were built without the notion of cookies.
 They were inherently different than the web in the sense that they existed as siloed entities, not a part of the “web” like a website.
 Recognizing the need to identify users from app to app across multiple sessions, Apple and Google have developed their own solutions, the IDFA (IDentifier For Advertisers) for iOS and the GAID (Google Advertising ID) for Android.
-These are device-specific identifiers accessible by all native apps to allow users moving from app to app through advertisements yet still to be easily identified.
+These are device-specific identifiers that allow apps to identify users moving from app to app through advertisements.

-Since these identifiers are device-specific and accessible across all native apps, they are actually more reliable than the browser-specific cookies used on the web.
-Web cookies can be erased and they can not be shared from browser to browser, whereas these identifiers are inherently more stable* and can be shared across every app on the device.
+Since these identifiers are device-specific, they are actually more reliable than the browser-specific cookies used on the web.
+Web cookies can be erased and they can not be shared from browser to browser, whereas these identifiers are inherently more stable and can be shared across every app on the device.

 This identification inconsistency meant mobile attribution companies were forced to develop new ways in which they could match web users to app users.
-As a result, device fingerprinting was developed and has become the most commonly used tactic for cross-platform attribution.
+As a result, probabilistic modeling was developed and has become the most commonly used tactic for cross-platform attribution.

-The “fingerprint” method works by generating a snapshot of a web user consisting of a device’s IP address and user-agent (the device operating system, the OS version, and other device specific parameters), and generating another snapshot when the user opens the app.
-The attribution provider takes these web fingerprints and app fingerprints and sees if any of the fingerprints are a close match.
+The basic probabalistic modeling method works by generating a snapshot of a web user consisting of a device’s IP address and user-agent (the device operating system, the OS version, and other device specific parameters), and generating another snapshot when the user opens the app.
+The attribution provider takes these web snapshots and app snapshots and sees if any are closely correlated.
 This method results in varying degrees of accuracy, but can never be 100% accurate.